shalivan/shalivan.github.io/_posts/PSY/13-01-01-Motivation.md

 People judge an experience largely based on how they felt at its peak and at its end, rather than the total sum or average of every moment of the experience.

+---
+Emotions @ motivations
+Anxiety - to much
+Apathy - not for me
+Worry motivated
+Arousal motivated
+Boredom
+Relaxation
+Control
+Flow

+---
 ### Mood

 Affect is nmotr emotion is feeling is everything is ok u fill ok.

+### .
+Cognitive appraisal: provides an evaluation of events and objects.
+Bodily symptoms: the physiological component of emotional experience.
+Action tendencies: a motivational component for the preparation and direction of motor responses.
+Expression: facial and vocal expression almost always accompanies an emotional state to communicate reaction and intention of actions.
+Feelings: the subjective experience of emotional state once it has occurred.

 ##### Toxicity